 If you are thinking of getting a house bunny or have just brought a bunny home for the first time then there is some simple bunny proofing you can do to make your home safe and help stop some of the damage from chewing behavior that can occur.

-In this beginners guide to bunny proofing we cover some of the safety basics such as how best to hide away electrical cables as well as lots of tips and tricks veteran bunny owners have discovered to prevent damage to carpet, wallpaper, baseboards and other parts of your home.
+In this first time bunny moms guide to bunny proofing we cover some of the safety basics such as how best to protect electrical cables as well as lots of tips and tricks to prevent damage to carpet, wallpaper, baseboards and other parts of your home.

 Before you start bunny proofing your home the first thing you will need to organize is a pen or indoor enclosure.
 This will be the place your bunny will spend time when they are unsupervised or you don’t want them roaming freely, for instance when you are at work or at night when you are in bed.
 It needs to be a safe and secure place so you can be certain your bunny will not come to any harm.

 It should be large enough for them to stretch and exercise in and contain all the things they need such as food, water, a litter tray and various toys to keep them occupied.
-There are lots of types of indoor bunny enclosures that people use so it's a matter of picking the one you think will suit your bunny and also fit into your house.
+There are lots of types of indoor bunny enclosures that people use so it's a matter of picking the one you think will suit your bunny.

 This will also be the place where your best to start litter training which is essential if you are going to keep house bunnies.

-Bunnies find chewing wires irresistible, no matter how many times you tell them ‘NO’ you will find the moment your back is turned their natural instinct to chew cord and cable will overcome them.
-Bunnies have razor sharp teeth that can cut through the soft insulation in seconds leading to a nasty, even fatal accident which is why bunny proofing the wires in your home is one of the first and most important jobs you need to do before you can let your bunny roam freely.
+Bunnies find chewing wires irresistible, no matter how many times you tell them ‘NO’.
+They have razor sharp teeth that can cut through the soft insulation in seconds leading to a nasty, even fatal accident which is why bunny proofing the wires in your home is one of the first and most important jobs you need to do before you can let your bunny roam freely.

 This may seem a daunting task at first however it only needs doing once and with a bit of time and ingenuity it is possible to make your home 100% safe by either moving wires out of reach by tucking them behind furniture or protecting them with a split length tubing or creating fenced off areas such as behind your TV.